 I can’t take the credit; it’s on the menu at Ted’s Montana Grill in Atlanta, but I turned up the octane on the ratios like the bad-ass daddy that I am.
 These flavors come together like a warm summer breeze and an afternoon sun-shower under a giant Texas oak tree.
 Make two, set up a movie theatre out in the yard, grab your wife by the jean shorts, and pull her close.
 Life’s too short to quibble about finances.
 Kiss and make-up already.

 - ATX Peach Tea

 ATX means Austin, TX, and it doesn’t get any easier than this.
 I invented it one afternoon when I wanted something like an Arnold Palmer, but with a short skirt, cowboy boots, and the bounce of a young brunette in the beginning of her second trimester (Ashley just walked by…).

 The ratios are 1:1 here, half Austin’s own Deep Eddy Peach Vodka, and half Blackberry Peach Iced Tea (Republic of Tea brand).
 Serve it over ice in mason jars.
 Three drink minimum, and no screen time allowed.

-Tell Alexa to put on some John Mellencamp (Small Town or Little Pink Houses) and turn off the record feature for the night (sorry CIA).
+Tell Alexa to put on some John Mellencamp (Small Town or Little Pink Houses) and turn off the recording feature for the night (sorry CIA).
 These taste so good the kids wouldn’t know the difference if they came packaged in a juice box.
 It’s like being in a Pixar movie, or that time you ate mushrooms in college.
-Everything is just more vivid.
+Everything is just more vivid with these.